Racers, mechanics, tinkerers converting classic cars to EVs

 "This was my way of taking the car that I like — my favorite body — and then taking the modern technology and performance, and mixing them together," said Erickson, who has put about $60,000 into the project.

-Jonathan Klinger, vice president of car culture for Hagerty Insurance, which specializes in collector vehicles, said converting classic cars into EVs is "definitely a trend," although research on the practice is limited.
+Jonathan Klinger, vice president of car culture for Hagerty, an insurance company and automotive lifestyle brand that specializes in collector vehicles, said converting classic cars into EVs is "definitely a trend," although research on the practice is limited.

 In May, the Michigan-based company conducted a web-based survey of about 25,000 self-identified automobile enthusiasts in the United States, Canada and the United Kingdom.
 About 1% had either partially or fully converted their classic to run on some sort of electrified drivetrain.